nfpp/another_db_issue_repro/README.md

 - Install docker and docker-compose.
 - Run `./reproduce.sh`.
-- It will hang as long as the mutation is not finished.
+- It will return: 12, random count from bar_shard < 12, 12.